Kickle/Docs/Docs/admin-guide/features-configuration.md

     Version : 1.0
 -->

-####Manage attachments
+####Manage Attachments

 Kickle is able to manage attachments.
-If an user attach a file to invitation, it will be include automatically in the workspace.
+If a user attaches a file to an invitation, it will automatically be included in the workspace.
 By default, room mailbox deletes attachment.
 You can use this cmdlet to avoid suppression.

 ``` powershell